MateuszMozwillo/fireworks-golang/README.md

 </p>

 <p align="center">
-  *Tested on macos and linux terminal may not work on windows
+  *Tested on macos and linux may not work on windows
 </p>